-Professor Jane den Hollander joined the Board of the Lions Eye Institute Limited in 2020.
+Professor Emeritus Jane den Hollander joined the Board of the Lions Eye Institute Limited in 2020.
 She received an Order of Australia for her distinguished service to tertiary education in the 2017 Australia Day Honours.
-She is currently a Director and Trustee of UniSuper Limited and Chair of its Remuneration Committee.
-She is also Chair of the Australian Global Health Alliance Board, Chair of the Centre for Stories Board and a Director of the Breakthrough Victoria Pty Ltd Board.
+She is currently a Director of WA Public Health Authority (WAPHA) Board and Senator on the Board of UWA.
+She is also Chair of the Centre for Stories Board, a Director of Navitas and a Director of the Breakthrough Victoria Pty Ltd Board.